MA International Relations and Politics of the Middle East

 Our academics are widely recognised as leading experts in their field.
 They boast specialisms in a range of areas: the politics of Islamism; the Persian Gulf; the Israel-Palestine conflict; the international organisations of the Middle East; democratisation in the region and issues of terrorism and insurgency.
 Teaching on the programme draws upon a network of Middle East specialists based at the University.
 They come from a range of disciplines and participate in the Middle East Research Group (MERG).

-Our rich research culture within the School of Politics and International Relations is specifically focused on the Middle East.
+Our rich research culture within the School of Politics and International Studies is specifically focused on the Middle East.
 It also draws on other regions and cross-cutting themes such as the prevalence of authoritarianism and the problems of democratisation, meaning that there is a combination of focus on the Middle East which is also influenced by wider insights and research focus.

 The compulsory modules will give you the opportunity to: